Frameworks with coordinated edge motions: Introduction

 \section{Introduction}

 A (bar-joint) framework $(G,p)$ is a graph $G=(V,E)$ and a map $p:V\to \EE^d$.
-By identifying $p$ with a vector in $\EE^{d|V|}$ (using the order on $V$), we may also refer to $p$ as a configuration of $|V|$ points in $\EE^d$.
+By identifying $p$ with a vector in $\EE^{d|V|}$ (using any order on $V$), we may also refer to $p$ as a configuration of $|V|$ points in $\EE^d$.
 Intuitively, we may think of a framework as a collection of fixed-length bars (corresponding to the edges of $G$) which are connected at their ends by joints (corresponding to the vertices of $G$) that allow bending in any direction of $\EE^d$.

-A fundamental question in rigidity theory is whether all edge-length preserving motions of a given framework are rigid body motions.
+One fundamental question in rigidity theory is whether all edge-length preserving, continuous motions of a given framework are rigid body motions.
 In this case, a framework is called \defn{rigid} and otherwise \defn{flexible}.
 (See Section \ref{sec:background} for formal definitions.)